voidshine/dameo_book/Game03.md

 Diagr.
 1

-So, if we compare the horizontal positions of the pieces on both sides, we can conclude that Black is two tempos ahead of White in development.
+So, if we compare the advancement of the pieces on both sides, we can conclude that Black is two tempos ahead of White in development.
 Is this good or bad?
 It is impossible to answer this question at the beginning of the game.
 The role of the development advantage increases as the number of pieces on the board decreases.
 However, if the position is closed, such an advantage often leads to ‘overdevelopment’ and a lack of spare moves.
 Based on these considerations, Tony subsequently tries to turn my trump card into my weakness.